 This recipe for a simple salad pizza is piled high with spring produce like strawberries, asparagus, snap peas, and is topped with salty prosciutto di Parma.
-Customize it to suit your tastes and enjoy the flavors of the season!
+Customize your pizza to suit your tastes and enjoy the flavors of the season!

 If pizza were the only meal I could eat every day from now until forever, I think I'd be ok with it.
 It seriously is my all-time favorite food (next to ice cream) and I crave it multiple times each week.
 I'm pretty sure I'm not alone in this obsession....pizza lovers, where you at???